Key Takeaways

 Or the #writingprompts crowd.
 Or the #mentalhealth crowd.
 Or the #productivity crowd.
 Or moms with #kidswhojournal.
 Or the teens who write.
 Or the #nanowrimo crowd, like this pic below from Saturne ou Jenna (on Instagram @jennanvrs).

-Yes, all of these posts would look drastically different, but they would also appeal to different prospective customers, and the content would look native to the feeds of each influencer.
+The possibilities are quite literally endless.
+All of these posts would look drastically different, but they would also appeal to different prospective customers, and the content would look native to the feeds of each influencer.

 What about holiday-themed stuff?
 Holiday themes are fantastic, but you don’t HAVE to stick to holiday themes to do your holiday marketing.
 Instead, focus on creating content that you can reuse and repurpose, whether you’re reusing it next winter or six months from now.